 - Remove from the microwave and shake to evenly distribute the rice.

-These rice hot packs also work great as a cold pack!
+This rice heat pack also works great as a cold pack!
 Simply place the rice sock in the freezer for about 45 minutes to chill thoroughly.

 Need a little more intense treatment for sore muscles?
-Blend up a batch of this simple homemade massage oil to relieve sore, stiff, tired muscles!
+Blend up a batch of this simple homemade massage oil to relieve sore, stiff, tired muscles!605